emresenDEV/MediMemo-DevWeek2024/README.md

 # MediMemo-DevWeek2024

  This application is currently in development.
-Our goal is to create a health app that prevents the loss of patient data during data entry due to network loss and seamlessly updates patient files once the connection is restored.
+Our goal is to create a medical record system that prevents the loss of patient data during data entry due to network loss and seamlessly updates patient files once the connection is restored.

-## Anticipated Features:
+## Anticipated Features
 - Scheduling Tool
 - Data Entry Tool
 - Patient History Viewer